mhQady/flowra/README.md

 ---

-## 🤝 Contributing

-1. Fork & clone the repo.
-2. Run `composer install`.
-3. Use the provided Testbench setup for local testing.
-4. Submit pull requests with comprehensive descriptions/tests where possible.

----

 Flowra brings workflow modeling, nested state management, and auditability straight into your Laravel models.
 Whether you’re orchestrating multi-step approvals or spinning up nested subflows, Flowra gives you strongly typed, testable workflows you can iterate on quickly.
 Happy flowing!